 The highly intelligent people of the Nile were focused on three aspects.
 These were

 For the Egyptians, these three disciplines were very closely related,

 and one cannot be learned without studying the other two.
 They performed elaborate magical rituals to ask the gods for symbolisms that they can use in expressing their scientific knowledge.

 Artifacts and ancient literature would suggest that the ancient Egyptians established mystery schools.
 These schools provided instructions on magic and other spiritual arts, including the art and science of symbolism.

-The Egyptians of long ago embedded their scientific and esoteric studies in symbols.
-It was through symbols that they passed on their most important knowledge in science, the workings of the gods, their truths and beliefs, such as the macrocosm and microcosm.
 These highly observant people were deeply involved in exploring the energy principle of the physical world.
 They believed that the sun's power of heat is inexhaustible and can be harnessed indefinitely.
 They called this eternal flow of sun energy Maat.